rohith4444/Oprina_AVAFG/docs/local-setup.md

 - **Frontend Customization**: See `frontend/README.md` for component guide
 - **Agent Development**: Review `oprina/README.md` for agent customization

-**🎯 Your local development environment is now fully configured!** You can start developing features, testing voice interactions, and customizing the Oprina experience.
+**🎯 Your local development environment is now fully configured!** You can start developing features, testing text interactions, and customizing the Oprina experience.